TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-zone-failure.md

 You have multiple options to proceed:

-- Create a new VM using a size supported by a particular availability zone.
+- Choose a size supported by an availability zone.
+For this scenario, you will need to create a new VM.
 See [Create a Windows virtual machine in an availability zone with PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/create-powershell-availability-zone).
-- Choose a size available in an Azure Availability Set.
-See [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm).<br>
+- Choose a size supported in an Azure Availability Set.<br>
 - Choose a size supported in your region or in another region.<br>

 To determine available sizes, select the VM in the Azure portal.
 Under **Settings**, choose **Size**.
 On the **Size** blade, you can view available sizes and use filter options.